oumarknt31/Homework-8-CSC350H-SHIP/README.md

 Run-time Polymorphism (Dynamic Polymorphism): Achieved through the destroyFish method overriding.
 Each subclass of Fish overrides the destroyFish method to provide its own implementation.
 When a fish is destroyed, the appropriate overridden method is called based on the type of fish.
 This allows for different behaviors (such as animations for burning and exploding fish) while using a common interface.

 # Additional Notes
-Fish are represented as squares in the game.
+-Fish are represented as squares in the game.

-Provided animations for burning and exploding fish have been integrated into the destruction process.
+-Provided animations for burning and exploding fish have been integrated into the destruction process.

-# Ship goes to the oldest fish -> https://youtu.be/3IsB1NpA9Q8
+ Ship goes to the oldest fish -> https://youtu.be/3IsB1NpA9Q8 Extra credit.
-# Extra credit.
 Ship goes to the nearest fish -> [https://youtu.be/8ecYMBubo_g](https://youtu.be/dfAujn53zrc)